 As of December 30, 2023 and December 31, 2022, the Company held certain financial assets and liabilities that are required to be measured at fair value on a recurring basis.
 These consisted of the Company's derivative instruments related to forward foreign exchange derivative contracts, cross-currency swap derivative contracts, interest rate derivative contracts, defined benefit pension plan investment assets and deferred compensation plan liabilities.
 The fair values of forward foreign exchange derivative contracts are determined using the cash flows of the forward contracts, discount rates to account for the passage of time and current foreign exchange market data which are all based on inputs readily available in public markets and are categorized as Level 2.
-The fair values of cross-currency swap and interest rate derivative contracts are determined using the cash flows of the contracts, discount rates to account for the passage of time, current foreign exchange and interest rate market data and credit risk, which are all based on inputs readily available in public market as Level 2.
-The fair values of on inputs readily available in public markets are determined using the cash flows of the contracts, discount rates to account for the passage of time, current foreign exchange and interest rate market data and credit risk, which are all based on inputs readily available in public markets and are categorized as Level 2.
-The fair value of deferred compensation plan liabilities is based on readily available current market data and is categorized as Level 2.
+The fair values of cross-currency swap and interest rate derivative contracts are determined using the cash flows of time, current foreign exchange and interest rate market data and credit risk, which are all based on inputs readily available in public markets and are categorized as Level 2.
+The fair values of on inputs readily available in public markets and are categorized as Level 2.
+The fair values of negative values of time, current foreign exchange and interest rate market data and credit risk, which are all based on inputs readily available in public markets and are categorized as Level 2.
+The fair values of negative values of compensation plan liabilities is based on readily available current market data and is categorized as Level 2.
 The fair values of defined benefit pension plan investment assets include: certain U.S. equity securities, foreign equity securities and cash and cash equivalents that are determined based on quoted prices in public markets categorized as Level 1; certain U.S. equity securities, foreign equity securities, debt securities and commodity investments measured at their net asset value, which is determined based on inputs readily available in public markets; and investments in hedge fund of funds and real estate investments that are based on unobservable inputs about which little or no market data exists and are measured at a net asset value.
 Assets valued utilizing a net asset value are not required to be categorized within the fair value hierarchy.